TechSecCTF/galhacktic_workshops/ida-workshop.md

 ## Further material:

+### Patching code

+IDA is not the tool to use for this.
+010 editor is a good hex editor.
+Binary Ninja allows you to modify the disassembly or automatically NOP out instructions (and it has Undo!).

 ### IDAPython scripting

 A useful thing you might want to do is dump memory/registers at a specific breakpoint that is hit many times.